wp-plugins/design-approval-system/readme.txt

 Here's a quick look at our [Design Approval System](http://youtu.be/1CtzTrPuc1A):
 [youtube http://www.youtube.com/watch?v=1CtzTrPuc1A]

-View the full tutorial about our [Design Approval System plugin and Client Changes Extension](http://youtu.be/pYdF2OJCOv4):
+View the full tutorial about our [DAS plugin and Client Changes Extension](http://youtu.be/pYdF2OJCOv4):
 [youtube http://www.youtube.com/watch?v=pYdF2OJCOv4]

 Here is what you, the clients, and the plugin can do: